FaithKinya/FaithKinya/README.md

 # Hi, I’m Faith Kinya

 🎓 A Data Science Student | Passionate about solving real-world problems with data
-- I’m currently diving into Machine Learning techniques.
-Exploring real-world applications of ML by working on projects.
+- I’m currently diving into  ML, DL and AI.
+Exploring real-world applications of AI by working on projects.

 # What I'm Currrenty Doing:
-- Sharpening my Python and R programming skills while exploring their libraries.
-- Exploring data analysis techniques to sharpen my skills.
-- Diving deeper into machine learning concepts, including Exploratory Data Analysis (EDA), data transformation, and ML algorithms
+- Diving deeper into Machine Learning and Deep Learning techniques
-- Exploring real-world applications of Data Science by working on projects.
+- Working with NLP and LLMs to build intelligent systems.
+- Learning new technologies and skills for continuous growth.

 # What I’m Interested In:
 - Machine Learning models and how they solve real-world problems.
-- Data visualization using libraries like Matplotlib and Seaborn.
 - Understanding the broader scope of Data Science and Artificial Intelligence.

-# What I’ve Learned So Far:
-- Python libraries like Pandas, NumPy, and Scikit-learn and others.
-- Data cleaning, preprocessing, and transformation techniques.
-- Basics of R for statistical analysis.

 # What I’m Looking For:
 - Projects to collaborate on.